Faith Versus Fact: Reception

 Mr. Coyne repeatedly reminds us that science, unlike religion, promotes self-criticism, but he is remarkably lacking in this virtue himself.
 He rejects complaints that some modern scientists are guilty of "scientism," which I would define as excessive trust – faith! – in science.
 Actually, Faith vs. Fact serves as a splendid specimen of scientism.
 Mr. Coyne disparages not only religion but also other human ways of engaging with reality.
 The arts, he argues, "cannot ascertain truth or knowledge," and the humanities do so only to the extent that they emulate the sciences.
 This sort of arrogance and certitude is the essence of scientism.

+In a highly critical review for First Things, the Catholic philosopher Edward Feser criticized the book for being unable to define its terms consistently, writing that:

+[Coyne] has no consistent account at all of what religion is.
+On one page, he will tell you that Jainism is not really the sort of thing he means by "religion."
+Forty pages later, he’ll offer Jainism as an example of the sort of thing he means by "religion."
+If the views of some theologian are clearly compatible with science, Coyne will assure us that what theologians have to say is irrelevant to determining what is typical of religion.
+But if a theologian says something that Coyne thinks is stupid, then what theologians have to say suddenly becomes highly relevant to determining what is typical of religion.
+When churchmen refuse to abandon some doctrine, Coyne tells us that this shows that religion is dogmatic and unwilling to adjust itself to modern knowledge.
+When churchmen do abandon some doctrine, Coyne tells us that this shows that religion is unfalsifiable and desperate to adjust itself to modern knowledge.
+It seems Coyne also missed that lecture in logic class about the fallacy of special pleading.